MicrosoftDocs/azure-reference-other/studio-module-reference/data-format-conversions.md

 - The **dataset** format used throughout Azure Machine Learning.
 - The **ARFF** format used by [Weka](http://www.cs.waikato.ac.nz/ml/weka/).
 Weka is an open-source Java-based set of machine learning algorithms.
-- The **SVM Light** format.
-The SVM Light format was developed for the [SVMlight](http://svmlight.joachims.org/) framework for machine learning.
+- The **SVMLight** format.
+The SVMLight format was developed for the [SVMlight](http://svmlight.joachims.org/) framework for machine learning.
 It can also be used by Vowpal Wabbit.
 - The **tab-separated (TSV)** and **comma-separated (CSV)** flat file formats that are supported by most relational databases.
 These formats are also widely supported by R and Python.

 When you convert data to these formats, you can more easily move results and data between different machine learning frameworks or storage mechanisms.